rage/programming-23/data/part-9/1-objects-and-references.md

     def eat_lunch_lunchcard(self, card: LunchCard):
         # A regular lunch costs 2.50 euros.
-        # If there is enough money on the card, subtract the price of the lunch from the balance
+        # If there is enough money on the card,
+        # subtract the price of the lunch from the balance
         # and return True.
 If not, return False.

     def eat_special_lunchcard(self, card: LunchCard):
         # A special lunch costs 4.30 euros.
-        # If there is enough money on the card, subtract the price of the lunch from the balance
+        # If there is enough money on the card,
+        # subtract the price of the lunch from the balance
         # and return True.
 If not, return False.
 ```

-**NB:** when paying with a LunchCard the funds available at the terminal do not change.
+**NB:** when paying with a LunchCard the cash funds available at the terminal do not change.
 However, the lunches are still sold whenever there is the required balance available, so remember to increase the number of lunches sold appropriately.

 You may use the following code to test your class: